 Below is a list of issues people often face when dealing with Air Canada compensation and refund claims.

 While Air Canada does offer refundable ticket options, some Air Canada fares are non-refundable or feature strict change policies and fees.
-Passengers often mistakenly believe they are eligible for a refund or free rebooking when their fare conditions do not allow it.
+Passengers typically mistakenly believe they are eligible for a refund or free rebooking when their fare conditions do not allow it.

 Expert Tip: Consider booking Comfort or Latitude tickets if flexibility is important, as the Basic and Standard fares are strictly non-refundable.